 Schedule for Monthly Check-Up for Babies

 Soon after a baby’s birth, your doctor may make his health record booklet.
-A child’s health record can be a means of maintaining a record of baby’s well-being and progress.
-It may also contain a schedule for the age wise baby check-ups.
-At the time of every baby check up your doctor may record the baby’s weight, height, vaccinations and other significant health information in the booklet.
+A child’s health record can be a means of maintaining a record of the baby’s well-being and progress.
+It may also contain a schedule for the age-wise baby check-ups.
+At the time of every baby checkup, your doctor may record the baby’s weight, height, vaccinations and other significant health information in the booklet.

 Your paediatrician may carry out a complete physical examination of your baby shortly after his birth checking for vital signs, basic new-born reflexes, alertness, skin tone, hip stability to ensure that baby is healthy and responding fine.
 Other things that your doctor may scrutinise can include:

 1. Hearing Screening

 Your doctor may check the hearing ability of your baby to confirm that his hearing is okay by conducting two different tests namely OAE (Otoacoustic emission) and ABR (Auditory Brainstem Response).
 The OAE test entails putting a microphone and a mini earphone in the baby’s ear to assess sound reflection in his ear canal.
 The ABR test involves placing electrodes on the baby’s head to evaluate the response of hearing nerve to sound.
 Both tests can identify hearing loss.

 Metabolic screening of a baby involves drawing a blood sample from baby’s heels and testing his blood for sickle-cell disease, inherited disorders like hypothyroidism.